simde-utc/portail/documentation/frontend/redux.md

 ## CRUD creaters

-As th portal's api mainly follows CRUD (Create Read Update Delete) design, most part of the Redux actions also follows.
+As th portal's api mainly follows CRUD (Create Read Update Delete) design, most part of the Redux actions also follows it.
 That is why we have created creaters of action types, of actions and of CRUD reducers.
 These functions are in `react/utils.js`.

-Ressources names are conjugated in the singular by convention.
+Ressources names are put in the singular by convention.

-### Creater of action types
+### Action types creaters

 `createCrudTypes(name)` creates a set of types that follows the following scheme from a resources name `name` :

-This set of types is used by the following fuctions.
+This set of types is used by the following functions.

 ### Creater of actions